Microbiology Subjects List 2025: Check Semester-wise Subjects & Syllabus

 Microbiology is a subject that deeply explains the concept of microorganisms and microbes related to the study of Microbiology.
-It is a diverse group that includes the study of bacteria, archaea, fungi, algae, protozoa, and other viruses and is concerned with the functions, structure, and classifications of such organisms.
-According to the eligibility conditions and preferences of students, they can study the course as an undergraduate, postgraduate, diploma, certification, and so on.
-Students who are interested in the study of Microbiology can choose highly preferred courses such as BSc and BTech in Microbiology.
+It is a diverse group that includes the study of bacteria, archaea, fungi, algae, protozoa and many other viruses also it is concerned with the functions, structure, and classifications of such organisms.
+According to the eligibility conditions and preferences of students, they can study the course as an UG, PG, diploma, certification and so on.
+Students who are interested in the study of Microbiology can choose some of the highly preferred courses such as BSc and BTech in Microbiology.

 Important Facts for Microbiology Subjects